psyss24/psyss24.github.io/posts/money.md

 It solved the coincidence of wants problem and enabled trade between strangers by anchoring value in something tangible.
 It was also more durable; metals didn’t rot like fruit or fish, and salt could be stored or broken into smaller quantities.

 In particular, gold and silver were valued across many cultures, giving rise to earlier forms of cross-cultural trade.
-These commodities were better placed at functioning as a uniform measure of value;  people could compare the worth of disparate goods through gold or grain — for example, a set amount of grain might be worth one sheep, and that sheep might be equivalent in value to a fixed amount of silver.
+These commodities were better placed at functioning as a uniform measure of value;  people could compare the worth of disparate goods through gold or grain.
+For example, a set amount of grain might be worth one sheep, and that sheep might be equivalent in value to a fixed amount of silver.

 Over time, certain commodities came to dominate certain economies.
 In ancient China, [cowry shells][1] were widely used as currency due to their rarity, durability, and recognisable form whereas iron bars and [manillas][2] were used as both currency and status symbols in West Africa.
 Tobacco leaves, the [dominant cash crop][3] in colonial America, were used as payment and in formal ledgers.
 These forms of commodity money were practical as they were embedded in the local economy and culture, reinforcing their legitimacy.